purduelamm/purduelamm.github.io/_pages/about.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/amCharts.png){: .full}

 Hojun is an **explorer** of his life.
 Just like how he has been exploring a broad field of robotics, his great interest in history and culture has led him travel more than 25 countries in the world.
-Since his first traveling in early 2000 when Google map wasn't available. his journey is still ongoing.
+Since his first traveling in early 2000 when Google map wasn't available, his journey is still ongoing.